derekhearst/derekhearst/README.md

 <h4 align=center> A Full Stack Software Developer @ <a href="https://derekhearst.com">www.derekhearst.com</a> </h4>

 Hello, my name is Derek Hearst, and i've been developing software for the past 6 years.
-I'm currently proficent in C# and Javascript / Typescript Web Development is a bit of a passion for me, and my current tech stack is svelte + svelte kit, vite, and tailwindcss.
+I'm currently proficent with C#, Javascript and Typescript

+Web Development a passion of mine, my tech stack is SvelteKit + Tailwindcss + Cloudflare Workers.